Mayurji/mayurji.github.io/_posts/2020-10-02-list-vs-tuples.md

 >>> %timeit t = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)
 12.5 ns ± 0.199 ns per loop (mean ± std. dev. of 7 runs, 100000000 loops each)
 ```
-Both the lists and tuples have their pros and cons, but it's important to keep in mind their properties like overallocation in the list and immutability & resource caching in tuple while using it as a data structure.
+Both the lists and tuples have their pros and cons.
+It is important to understand their properties like overallocation in the list and immutability & resource caching in the tuple.

-I hope, you liked reading the article.
+I hope you liked reading the article.

 ### Reference